Download this report as a PDF file

 The Babraham Institute is world-renowned for life sciences research into the fundamental biology underpinning development, health and ageing.
 The Institute holds charitable status and is committed to promoting and developing a culture of equality, diversity, inclusivity and mutual respect that supports our ambitions and attracts highly motivated and talented people from around the world.

-The Institute’s commitment to equality, diversity and inclusion continued through 2019-2020, as set out in the action plan for our second Silver Athena SWAN award which was made to the Institute in October 2018.
-This plan sets out how the Institute works to provide equal opportunities for all staff irrespective of gender, ethnicity, belief or sexual orientation in order to deliver excellent science.
+The Institute continues to work to support equality, diversity and inclusivity (EDI) at the Institute and also as part of the Babraham Research Campus.
+The Institute’s equality4success action plan for 2018-2022 sets out how the Institute works to provide equal opportunities for all staff irrespective of gender, ethnicity, belief or sexual orientation in order to deliver excellent science.
 Objectives defined within this action plan reflect the Institute’s commitment to working towards reducing the gender pay gap by regular analysis of pay and promotion rates, and benchmarking.
-In 2019 the Institute joined both the Equality, Diversity and Inclusion in Science and Health (EDIS) coalition and the Stonewall Diversity Champions programme and the Institute continues to explore new ways to embed EDI into all areas of the scientific ecosystem, including working with others to make faster, more effective progress.
+The Institute continues to explore new ways to embed EDI into all areas of the scientific ecosystem, including working with others to make faster, more effective progress.

 Mean: the percentage difference in average pay between male and female employees